roadsideseb/virtual-node/README.rst

 Installation
 ------------

+.. warning:: This will download the node.js sources and compile it into your
+    virtualenv.
+Make sure that you have all required build dependencies for node.js installed before installing virtual-node.
+The installation will take quite a long time to run for the first time around, so have a coffee or a beer handy.

 Installing the ``node`` into your virtual environment is as easy as::

     $ pip install virtual-node

-that should be it.
+That should be it.
 You should now be able to run ``node`` from within your virtual environment even if you have it globally installed.
 You can make sure that this is the case::

     $ which node
     /home/elbaschid/.virtualenvs/lessc-test/bin/node

+.. note:: virtual-node is explicitly meant to be installed into a virtualenv
+    and not into your global environment.
+This has not been tested and will most likely not work or cause problems.
+Only try it if you know what you are doing.

 Issues & Contributions
 ----------------------